 - Individual Excellence

-As exclusive and rare as the gemstone itself, the Ammys are awarded annually at the Alberta Visitor Information Providers Conference.
-Awards are for organizations and
+As exclusive and rare as the gemstone itself, the AMMYs are awarded annually at the Alberta Visitor Information Providers (AVIP) Conference to organizations and

 Best in Class - Innovation